lokesh53941/englishDictionary/README.md

 # englishDictionary
-to find words in english words
+this repository is to find words in english words